 Rest assured it's usually a tip, with paint everywhere.

-" am currently creating my own fine art alla prima (from life) still life food paintings which were a past favourite, alongside more indepth pieces which have been inspired from recent travels where people, places and situations capture my imagination.
+I am currently creating my own fine art still life paintings alongside other pieces which have been inspired from recent travels where people, places and situations capture my imagination.

 I still undertake commissioned work but only if I can see that it is going to translate into a great painting.
 Each submission will be assessed on an individual basis as to whether what the client is asking for will stand as a great piece of art on it's own.
 I have become more particular as I do not want to just copy the source image onto canvas; I prefer to create a great painting which will include my own creativity and for that, I have to take lots of other factors into consideration before agreeing to take it on."